PheRonaldo9/worldcup-database/README.md

 ## Querying Data

-Use the provided Bash script to query specific information from the `worldcup` database.
+Use the provided Bash script - `queries.sh` to query specific information from the `worldcup` database.

 ### Bash Script: `queries.sh`